#The creative potential of random

 named after Carl Friedrich Gauss

-has other names: normal distribution, bell curve, etc.
+also known as: normal distribution, bell curve, etc.

-discrete random variables
+#discrete random variables

 sometimes there are a fixed number of outcomes, either equally likely or some more likely than others